 The Florida Holocaust Museum Speakers’ Bureau

-NOTE: As concern about the coronavirus (COVID-19) continues, until further notice, speaker engagements will only be possible online through our “Conversation with a Survivor” program.
+NOTE: As concern about the coronavirus (COVID-19) continues, until further notice, speaker engagements will only be possible online through our “Across Generations: Conversations with Survivors and their Descendants” program.

 To book a speaker for your organization, please fill out the form.
 Speakers can be booked for an event at your school/organization or to meet with your audience online.
 Please note that while there is no fee to book a speaker, some of our Survivors will need transportation from your organization.